 Status XcmsConvertColors(ccc, colors_in_out[], ncolors, target_format, compression_flags_return[]);

 ccc Specifies the CCC.
-If conversion is between de-
+If conversion is between device-

-vice-independent color spaces only (for example, TekHVC to CIELuv), the CCC is necessary only to specify the Client White Point.
+independent color spaces only (for example, TekHVC to CIELuv), the CCC is necessary only to specify the members are ignored and remain unchanged upon return.

+Client White Point.